-IMEI is valid for GSM, UMTS and LTE mobile networks and if in case your device gets lost or stolen, you can choose to block it with the help of IMEI number.
+IMEI is valid for GSM, UMTS, and LTE mobile networks and if in case your device gets lost or stolen, you can choose to block it with the help of IMEI number.
 If this happens to you, you can easily contact your service provider in order to protect your privacy.
-You can check your IMEI at four places:
+You can check your IMEI in four places:

 - The purchase bill.
 It has the IMEI printed on it.

 - The box of your mobile phone.
 It should have the IMEI printed.